react18-tools/persist-and-sync/README.md

 ## Advanced Usage (Customizations)

+### PersistNSyncOptions

-In several cases you might want to exclude several fields from syncing.
-To support this scenario, we provide a mechanism to exclude fields based on list of fields or regular expression.
+In several cases, you might want to exclude several fields from syncing.
+To support this scenario, we provide a mechanism to exclude fields based on a list of fields or regular expressions.

 ```typescript
 type PersistNSyncOptionsType = {